gt-cs3220-23fall/cs3220-labs/lab1/README.md

 ## FAQ for part 1

 **(Q)** How do I run a specific test file? \
 **(A)** Please see ["define.vh"](define.vh): you need to change line 21 to change which test file to read: **`define IDMEMINITFILE  "test1.mem"**.
 You need to change "test1.mem" into "test2.mem" etc (be sure it points to the right file path, change "/home/zhifan/workspace/cs3220-23fall/lab1/" to your local lab1 folder), and then run command "make" in your terminal under lab1 folder.
 Please note that both imem and dmem use the SAME "IDMEMINITFILE".
+You can then use gtkwave to visualize the waveforms of your selected test case.

+**(Q)** Debugging takes so much time.
+Any tips to reduce the debugging time? \
+**(A)** Some suggestions.
+1. Review code carefully and understand the ISA behavior correctly.
+2. If `make` command fails to compile, read the error messages carefully.
+3. `make` command generates vcd file.
+Please use GTKWave to see each pipeline signal and check the signals works as expected according to *.asm files or RISC-V enumlators.
+When debugging, it is always helpful to visualize `clk` signal and pc values along with other signals.

 **(Q)** How do I know whether my implementation is correct or not? \
 **(A)** If you run ```make```, you would see "Pass" message.